zacattac/digital-garden-jekyll-template/_pages/music.md

 permalink: music
 ---

-# Music.
+# music.
 I'm quite obsessed.

 Some things I'm either thinking about or listening to when it comes to music.